Coder12a/pvp_revamped/README.md

 2.	*Clash* happens when the victim hits back within the duration.
 Damage gets mitigated, removed, or reversed.
 3.	*Parry* when a player parry’s an attack all damage and bonus damages are used to mitigate the attack.
 This does not harm the aggressor.
 4.	*Counter* reverses all damage plus bonus damage to the aggressor.
 (Must be within counter duration and full punch only)
+5. *Hasty guard* when you block immediately after being hit you can block the any damage from any angle, but this has a small-time window to activate. (depends on config or tool settings)

 ### effects